 Even Current Service Members Can Benefit From Online Education

 Veterans aren’t the only military members who have uncovered the advantages of online school.
 Active service members are also turning to web courses.
-Most service members rarely stay at one base for long: In the beginning, recruits can move every few months as they progress through commissioning, technical training, and internships; later, service members can expect to relocate regularly―every two to three years.
-When transfers are so frequent (and sometimes unexpected), service members cannot commit to completing a traditional university program that requires them to physically attend classes and interact with peers and professors in-person.
+Most service members rarely stay at one base for long.
+In the beginning, recruits can move every few months as they progress through commissioning, technical training, and internships; later, service members can expect to relocate regularly―every two to three years.
+With such frequent (and sometimes unexpected) transfers, service members cannot commit to completing a traditional university program that requires them to physically attend classes and interact with peers and professors in-person.

 Additionally, military service is grueling.
-Even away from combat zones, service members are busy for most of their daily hours, participating in training exercises and completing assigned duties.
+Even away from combat zones, service members are busy for most of their daily hours.
+They participate in training exercises and complete assigned duties.
 Therefore, commuting to and from a university campus and fitting rigidly scheduled courses into their calendars is all but impossible.

 Online education is not just more convenient for active service members; often, it is their only option.
-Online courses are accessible any time of day, so service members can watch lectures and complete projects on their own time.
+Online courses are accessible at any time of day.
+Service members can watch lectures and complete projects on their own time.
 Plus, students can attend their classes anywhere they have internet access, which might be in their homes or in some exotic military base.
 To prepare service members for promotions within the military or job opportunities after their service is ended, online education is ideal.

 Choosing the Right Online Program After Service

-Unfortunately, not every online program is suited to service members’ needs.
-Some universities require students to mix online and in-person courses, and others lack the accreditations vets should expect from schools that will train them for their careers.
+Unfortunately, not every online program suits service members’ needs.
+Some universities require students to mix online and in-person courses.
+Others lack the accreditations vets should expect from schools that will train them for their careers.
 Plus, it is important that online programs be sensitive to the needs of military members.
 The following steps will help active and non-active service members find the right online education opportunities:

 - Consider preferences for instruction style.
 In traditional education, students might not know what to expect from any given professor.
 In online ed, instruction styles tend to be clearly demarcated: live instruction, self-paced, etc.